For agents and publishers

 The Nordic Council of Ministers’ programme for art and culture will continue its funding scheme for the translation of literature and drama from one Nordic language to another.

 The aim of NORLA’s translation subsidies is to contribute to increasing the number of Norwegian books that are translated, published and distributed abroad.
 NORLA’s board reviews the criteria on a regular basis.

 The Writers’ Guild of Norway (in Norwegian: Dramatikerforbundet) may award grants for the translation of Norwegian dramatic works to other languages.
 The primary purpose of the grant scheme is to contribute to the presentation/production of Norwegian drama abroad.

 NORLA can award subsidies for the translation of Norwegian literature for publication in journals and anthologies, etc. or other projects falling outside of the criteria for ordinary translation subsidies.

 Agents and publishers in Norway and abroad can apply to NORLA for subsidies for sample translations.

-Travel grants for Norwegian authors and lecturers to attend festivals, book launches/author presentations abroad
+Travel grants for Norwegian authors and lecturers invited to attend (digital) festivals, book launches/author presentations abroad

 NORLA offers funding for book launch trips and author presentations abroad.

 NORLA has also been commissioned by the Norwegian Ministry of Foreign Affairs to administrate a limited annual amount to be allocated to Norwegian authors who have been invited to festivals or conferences abroad.